-Today, we have tools that can help make rewiring the brain quicker and easier.
+Today, we have tools that help you retrain the brain quickly and easily.
 Thanks to technology, you can avail yourself of guided meditations, hypnosis audios, and brain entrainment audios for general or specific upgrades.
 Here is a guided meditation to get you started.

 Learn more about these methods and try them out on the following pages:

 Nonhumans suffer terribly at the hands of humans and as a result of our modern lifestyles and grabs for their habitat.
 If you want to upgrade your neural circuits to live in alignment with Spirit, then doing right by your fellow beings is part of that conscious evolution.